You never forget how to ride a bike.

 - Pedestrians need to take care to not step off the pavement in front of a bike, there is no easy way for a cyclist to avoid falling off the bike or swerving in front of a vehicle.

-- But the list of things some car drivers do, reverse out of parking spaces and drives particularly on to major roads, chase cyclists who can not get out the way because of parked cars.
-Squeeze gaps without allowing a cyclist room to wobble.
+- But the list of things some car drivers do, reverse out of parking spaces and driving particularly on to major roads, chase cyclists who can not get out of the way because of parked cars.
+Squeeze gaps without allowing a cyclist's room to wobble.

 - Anyone on the road squeezing or walking through a gap where something is happening that others on the road have stopped for.
 The lack of patience and empathy for the heavy vehicle driver manoeuvring, the bus driver because he has to reverse at a badly designed terminus.

 - On starting a manoeuvre when a car appears in sight.
 There is then doubt about halting and wobbling or continuing.
 This is a situation where there is no fault but both road users have to take care.